-- Proposal 1 To approve the increase in shares available under the 2018 Equity Incentive Plan, "FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2021 Annual Meeting are required to approve this proposal. - Proposal 2 Election of the four Class I directors requires a plurality (the four nominees receiving the most "FOR" votes) of the votes cast at the 2021 Annual Meeting. - Proposal 3 The ratification of the appointment of RBSM, LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2021.
-"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2021 Annual Meeting are required to approve this proposal.
+- Proposal 1 Election of the two Class II directors requires a plurality (the two nominees receiving the most "FOR" votes) of the votes cast at the 2022 Annual Meeting. - Proposal 2 The ratification of the appointment of Marcum LLP, as the Company's independent registered certified public accountant for the fiscal year ended December 31, 2022.
+"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2022 Annual Meeting are required to approve this proposal.

-• Proposal 4 - To transact such other business as may be properly brought before the Annual Meeting and any adjournments thereof.
-"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2021 Annual Meeting are required to approve this proposal.
+• Proposal 3 - To transact such other business as may be properly brought before the Annual Meeting and any adjournments thereof.
+"FOR" votes from the holders of a majority of the shares of the Company's common stock present in person or represented by proxy and entitled to vote on the matter at the 2022 Annual Meeting are required to approve this proposal.